What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 Craving Korean BBQ?
 Here is a guide to Shanghai's best Korean BBQ.

-Craving Asian noodles?
+Craving noodles?
 Here is a guide to noodles from around Asia and where to try them in Shanghai.

 Restaurants (Chinese)